afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 ```
 After taking this step, you will be able to:
+	1. understand the general concepts of computer hardware: Hard disk, RAM, CPU, IO.
-	1. understand the concept of (computer and non-computer) programs.
+	2. understand the concept of (computer and non-computer) programs.
-	2. experience your first taste of Python without knowing all the details.
+	3. experience your first taste of Python without knowing all the details.
 ```

 #### What to Learn?

+1. Perform a free (re-)search and explore the answers for the following questions:
+   1. What are the main hardware elements of a computer?
+   2. What is an Operating System and why do we need it?
+   3. How data (values) are stored / extracted / computed in a computer? *Hint: explore concepts of bytes, bits, ram memory, hard disks, cpu registers.*

-1. Use **BRef-01: Chapter 01** as a reference and discuss the following questions:
+2. Use **BRef-01: Chapter 01** as a reference and discuss the following questions:
    1. What is a general definition of a program?
 Provide some (none-computer) examples.
    2. What are the main elements of a program?
    3. **First Taste of Python**: Read section *Little Programs* and analyse provided examples.